 Welcome to my virtual tea party, an online tribute to the art of having tea.
 “A Proper Tea is Much Nicer than a Nearly Nice Tea“- A.A.
 Milne.
-Life is grand in the UK now that Season 3 is well under way, sad in the US as PBS won’t be broadcasting the new season until January.
-Devoted foodie Downton fans will be looking forward to carefully planning S3 launch parties (check out my link to upstairs/downstairs theme ideas) or perhaps booking tickets to the S3 Culinary Launch Weekend at the Essex Resort in Vermont (see details below).
+Life is grand in the UK now that Season 3 is well underway, sad in the US as PBS won’t be broadcasting the new season until January.
+Devoted foodie Downton fans will be looking forward to carefully planning S3 launch parties (check out my link to upstairs/downstairs theme ideas).

 Taking a traditional “afternoon tea” is definitely a bucket list experience.
 To do it properly, I have created a handy guide to help you enjoy the experience.
-I highlight a famous London tea house each week, but do check out and support the tea houses in your local community.
-Send in a pic and I will post it here and on my Pinterest Tea Board.
 My Downton Abbey Cooks Online Guide to Afternoon Tea.

 *English Cookery– the worst in the world?

 While famous British chefs (Jamie Oliver, Nigella Lawson, Gordon Ramsay) have helped boost the reputation of English cuisine, I am pretty sure many food critics still compare some English fare with the quality of Branson’s soup that he attempted to dump on the General’s head in Season 2.
 Apparently, that reputation goes back hundreds of years.
 From the original domestic goddess, Mrs. Beeton’s delightful book, Beetons Book of Household Management, published in 1861: